 The appraised value of the conservation easement becomes the basis for the Offer.
 Generally speaking, the Offer (purchase price) is the difference between the land’s value with the easement and its value without the easement.
 A landowner receives six months to decide whether or not to accept.
 WAC strongly encourages landowners to seek financial and legal advice from a qualified financial planner and attorney during this time (before signing a Contract for Purchase and Sale).

 If a landowner accepts WAC’s offer, a Contract for Purchase and Sale is signed and the decision to sell a conservation easement becomes binding.
 The duration of the contract is typically one year.
 The landowner receives a three-percent downpayment, with the remaining 97 percent of the conservation easement value paid at Closing.

-While in contract, WAC staff works with the landowner and WAC contractors to complete a metes and bounds survey of the property, an Environmental Site Assessment (Phase I), Title Search and a Commitment to Title Insurance.
-WAC pays for the cost of all services while in contract with a landowner.
+While in contract, CE Program staff work with the landowner and contractors to complete a metes and bounds survey of the property, an Environmental Site Assessment (Phase I), Title Search / Commitment to Title Insurance, and municipal review.
+WAC pays for the cost of these services.

 After Closing occurs and WAC acquires the conservation easement (by means of executing the Deed of Conservation Easement), the stewardship phase begins.
 CE Program staff inspect the property annually and work with the landowner to review, and if necessary seek approval for, reserved right requests, to clarify expectations and obligations associated to the easement language, and to facilitate any other instance where CE Program staff could benefit property management.
 WAC becomes a partner on your land.
 Additionally, after the Closing is complete, New York City pays a proportion of the property tax bills to local taxing authorities.